kermitt2/Pub2TEI/Readme.md

 ./gradlew clean install
 ```

-Be sure to indicate the correct installtion location of the `grobid-home` directory, for example:
+Be sure to indicate the correct installation location of the `grobid-home` directory, for example:

 ```yaml
 grobidHome: ../grobid/grobid-home